hdansu/portfolio/final_project_hdansu.md

 The structure of my story will be as follows:<br/>
 **Setup:** Entrepreneurship is presented as a very narrow and specific process in terms of industry, founder background, and funding.<br/>
 **Conflict:** Challenge perception by showing the scope of backgrounds who found businesses and do it in different ways.<br/>
-**Resolution:** Starting your own business is an achieveable goal that the reader should consider.<br/>
+**Resolution:** Starting your own business is an achievable goal that the reader should consider.<br/>

 The key points to cover in this story will be:
 * Age, Gender, Ethnicity, Race, Education and Veteran Status of business founders